 Remove ICANN board director(s) (Work Stream 1)

-Next steps:

-Work Party 1 has been tasked to suggest specific measures and mechanisms that could fulfill the requirements for community empowerment shown above.
-It is intended this work be completed by the end of March 2015.
+Powers for the Community

-Drawing on the previous inventory document and discussions in the CCWG, below is a table of measures and mechanisms, organized by requirement.
-A threshold question is how the ‘community’ could be represented and empowered to override decisions of the ICANN board.
-Options for that question appear below the requirements table.
+Drawing on the previous inventory document and discussions in the CCWG, below is a table of possible powers that the community would have, organized as per the summary above.
+A threshold question is how the ‘community’ could be represented and empowered to override decisions of the ICANN board - that is the discussion in the next section.